Nov 12, 2021

 • Chicken stock – The chicken stock works as a binder to hydrate the bread, keeping the stuffing moist without making it soggy.
 I use reduced-sodium chicken stock in this recipe in order to have more control over the salt in the stuffing.
 Salt can always be added but it can’t be taken away.
 The chicken stock can easily be substituted with chicken broth or turkey stock.

-How to Make Sausage Stuffing with Kale and Fennel
+How to Prep Sausage Stuffing in advance

 To make holiday prep easier, the mixture can be assembled a day ahead of time, then covered and refrigerated until baking.